peilinok/EasyRecorder/README.md

 - Mux h264 and aac to a single mp4 file
 - Only support in windows for now(at least win7)
 - Image preview(yuv420)
+- Record only mic or speaker,or only video without any audio

 <br>